 I’m frequently asked by both current and prospective clients if their existing voter participation rates are acceptable, but defining “acceptable” is not easy.
-To at least provide a starting point for addressing the question, I sampled voter participation rates from fifty randomly chosen elections conducted during 2013.
-These elections were conducted by a very diverse array of organizations from professional membership associations with as many as 60,000 voters to community clubs, with a only a few dozen voters.
-Sampled clients include unions, realtor associations, educational institutions, non-profit associations and more but are fairly representative of ElectionsOnline’s broader client base.
+To at least provide a starting point for addressing the question, I sampled voter participation rates from fifty randomly chosen elections.
+These elections were conducted by a very diverse array of organizations from professional membership associations with as many as 60,000 voters to community clubs with only a few dozen voters.
+Sampled clients include unions, realtor associations, educational institutions, non-profit associations and more but are fairly representative of Skypunch’s client base.

 The average voter turnout for these elections was 39 percent.
 But let’s go deeper to see how meaningless a figure that is.
 Smaller organizations had the highest voter participation rates with the highest voter turnout being 92% from an election with 59 eligible voters in which 54 of them voted.
 The lowest voter turnout was only 4% from an organization where only 162 of an eligible 4374 voted.